jolie/examples/05_other_tools/03_jolier/README.md

 ```
 jolier demo.ol DEMO localhost:8000
 ```
-The jolie rest service is working and it can be onked at the url http://localhost:8000.
+The jolie rest service is working and it can be invoked at the url http://localhost:8000.

 The template file used by jester for mappin the calls is the file `rest_templates.json`.